-- Credit losses based on net charge-offs (charge-offs less recoveries), plus foreclosed property expense.
+- (1) Credit losses based on net charge-offs (charge-offs less recoveries), plus foreclosed property expense.
 Charge-offs taken in relation to credit-impaired loans of Fannie Mae have been reversed, and replaced with ultimately realized - (2) Provisions shown include stated provisions, plus foreclosed property expense for Fannie Mae, and REO expense and Transfers for Freddie Mac.
-Note, stated provisions based on provisions only and excludes impact of provision reversals similar portfolios held by banks involved in the mortgage business, banks were much more accurate-and, with the consent of their regulators, far less aggressive-in reducing their reported net worth to reflect expected loan losses.
+Note, stated provisions based on provisions only and excludes impact of provision reversals - 48.
+Despite the fact that the Companies' mortgage portfolios were safer than the similar portfolios held by banks involved in the mortgage business, banks were much more accurate-and, with the consent of their regulators, far less aggressive-in reducing their reported net worth to reflect expected loan losses.
 The following chart illustrates this fact: